Overview of the terrace

-The Terrace of the Leper King is a terrace located in the Royal Palace of Angkor Thom, Cambodia.
+The Terrace of the Leper King is a terrace located in the Royal Palace of Angkor Thom, Cambodia, just next to the Elephant Terrace.
 It is part of the larger Angkor Wat temple complex, which was the capital of the Khmer Empire from the 9th to the 15th centuries.
 The terrace is named after a statue of a leper king that once stood on the terrace.

 The terrace is a large platform surrounded by a wall and staircase.
 It was likely used for religious or royal ceremonies and may have served as a place for the king to receive visitors or watch over his kingdom.
-The terrace is decorated with intricate carvings and sculptures depicting scenes from Hindu mythology, including gods, demons, and mythical creatures.
+The terrace is decorated with intricate carvings and sculptures depicting scenes from Hindu mythology.
+They include gods, demons, and mythical creatures.

-It is said that he is called the lei king because there is a theory that he was a king who had leprosy, but I don't know if it is true or not.
+It is said that he is called the Leper king because there is a view that he had leprosy.
+But nobody knows if it is true or not.

 Below is a side view of the terrace after restoration.